 They usually are people that are friendly.
 Helpers like to use words and solve various problems by feeling.
 They like to help, train, inform, develop, and cure other individuals in their specific work.

-Helpers usually are very sensitive to other individuals’ feeling and moods, and they normally make new friends very easily, and sometimes they focus on other people’s needs to the exclusion of anything else.
+Helpers usually are very sensitive to other individuals’ feelings and moods, and they normally make new friends very easily, and sometimes they focus on other people’s needs to the exclusion of anything else.

 - Personal Care Attendant -provides non-medical care, companionship, and domestic services to clients in their place of residence